 EiT is normally compulsory in all programmes of study at seconddegree (master's) level at NTNU.
-The programme descriptions for the programmes of study provide information about the stage in the programme at which EiT is to be completed and whether EiT can be taken as an intensive or semester-based course.
 Other students may apply for admission to EiT, but they must be qualified for admission to a master's programme in order to participate.
-Students must be able to speak the language of instruction (Norwegian or English).